-• The Workbook class has the following additional methods: current() and set_current().
+• The Workbook class has the following additional methods: current() and set\current().
 They determine the default Workbook for Sheet, Range or Chart.
 On Windows, in case there are various Excel instances, when creating new or opening existing Workbooks, they are being created in the same instance as the current Workbook.

 '''

 wb1 = Workbook()

-wb2 = Workbook.current()
+wb2 = Workbook()

+Workbook.current()

 <Workbook 'Book2'>

 wb1.set_current()

 Workbook.current()

-<Workbook.current()
+<Workbook 'Book1'>

 '''